Bulk Shopping and Cooking

 - Liquid: Eggs, soup, sauce, gravy, crumbs

-- Seasonings: herbs, spices, dried onion, Worchestershire sauce, soy sauce
+- Seasonings: herbs, spices, dried onion, Worcestershire sauce, soy sauce

 - 'Padding': Rice, corn meal, macaroni, noodles, potatoes